Skip to main content

 We are excited to announce the release of Apache Doris 3.0!

-Starting with version 3.X, Apache Doris supports a compute-storage decoupled mode inaddition to the compute-storage mode for cluster deployment.
+Starting from version 3.X, Apache Doris supports a compute-storage decoupled mode in addition to the compute-storage coupled mode for cluster deployment.
 With the cloud-native architecture that decouples the computation and storage layers, users can achieve physical isolation between query loads across multiple compute clusters, as well as isolation between read and write loads.
 Additionally, users can take advantage of low-cost shared storage systems such as object storage or HDFS to significantly reduce storage costs.

 Version 3.0 marks a milestone in the evolution of Apache Doris towards a unified data lake and data warehouse architecture.
 This version introduces the ability to write data back to data lakes, allowing users to perform data analysis, sharing, processing, and storage operations across multiple data sources within Apache Doris.
 With capabilities such as asynchronous materialized views, Apache Doris can serve as a unified data processing engine for enterprises, helping users better manage data across lakes, warehouses, and databases.
 Also, Apache Doris 3.0 introduces the Trino Connector.
 It allows users to quickly connect or adapt to more data sources, and leverage the high-performance compute engine of Doris to deliver faster query results than Trino.